AMNatty/ytretriever/README.md

 Experimental tool to retrieve URLs of YouTube videos.

-This is an experimental tool I made for personal projects.
+Demonstration purposes only.

 Expect no comments and low configurability.

-Maven project, JDK 11+.
-Uses JSON.org.
+Maven project, JDK 16+.